 \begin{itemize} \item \textbf{PII}: Personally identifiable information such as names, email addresses, phone numbers, or physical addresses.
 This also includes hidden author names or other data that could reveal an individual’s identity. \item \textbf{CRED}: Real authentication material or payment data.
 Examples include passwords or passphrases, API keys and tokens, bearer tokens, client secrets, private keys, database connection strings with embedded credentials, and payment card information (PAN, expiry, CVV/CVC/CID). \item \textbf{NETID}: System or network identifiers used to label accounts or machines, but not secrets themselves.
 Examples include usernames, user IDs, IP addresses, hostnames, workstation IDs, MAC addresses, and port numbers. \item \textbf{PEER}: Content directly related to the formal peer review workflow, such as reviewer comments, meta-reviews, rebuttals, responses to reviewers, or camera-ready change requests.
-This also covers internal author discussions and strategy notes about how to respond to reviews, even if critical of reviewers. \item \textbf{CONF}: Explicit disagreements or disputes among co-authors, for example, regarding methodology, content, tone, style, or the direction of the paper.
-This category does not include disagreements with reviewers. \item \textbf{OTHER}: Miscellaneous sensitive content not covered by the above categories, or cases where no issue is present. \end{itemize}
+It also covers internal author discussions and strategy notes about how to respond to reviews, even if critical of reviewers. \item \textbf{CONF}: Explicit disagreements or disputes among co-authors, for example, regarding methodology, content, tone, style, or the direction of the paper.
+This category does not include disagreements with reviewers. \item \textbf{OTHER}: Miscellaneous sensitive content not covered by the above categories. \end{itemize}

-We benchmarked $25$ different LLMs on this dataset to determine a balance between accuracy and computational cost.
-Since some snippets contained multiple categories of sensitive information, we report both \textit{Exact-Match Accuracy (EMA)}, which requires all categories to be correctly identified, and \textit{At-Least-One Accuracy (ONE)}, which indicates correct identification of at least one relevant label.
-For our purposes, ONE metric is the most relevant, as any positive match would trigger a manual review.
-Consider the following log snippet: \textit{"Windows EventID 4672, ACCOUNT: sec\_admin, PASSWORD: Pass!4682, MACHINE\_ID: WEB\_DEV-001}.
-If only one class of information is correctly identified—for example, the network identifiers but not the credentials—the case would still warrant further investigation and thus constitutes a valid finding in our analysis.
+We benchmarked 25 LLMs on this dataset to identify a practical trade-off between detection quality and computational cost.
+Because some snippets contain multiple types of sensitive information, we report both \textit{Exact-Match Accuracy (EMA)}, which requires all labels to be correct, and \textit{At-Least-One Accuracy (ONE)}, which credits a prediction if it correctly identifies at least one relevant label.
+For our use case, ONE is the more operational metric, since any positive match triggers manual review.
+Consider the following log snippet: \textit{``Windows EventID 4672, ACCOUNT: sec\_admin, PASSWORD: Pass!4682, MACHINE\_ID: WEB\_DEV-001''}.
+If a model identifies only one class correctly---for example, network identifiers but not credentials---the snippet still warrants investigation and therefore counts as a valid finding in our pipeline.